Some harmonic functions for killed Markov branching processes with immigration and culling: Harmonic functions for the killed process

 Take any $x\in \mathbb{N}_0$.
 Recall that when $\mu=0$, then $\PP_x(T_0^-<\infty)=\varphi^x$, while if, ceteris paribus, $\lambda=0$, then $\PP_x(T_0^-<\ee_q)=\phi_q^x$.
 Given also the structure of \eqref{eq:harmonic}, it seems therefore natural, in order to find a harmonic function $f$ for $X^q$, to take the ansatz for suitable delimiters $0\leq \alpha<\beta\leq 1$ and a sufficiently nice $w:(\alpha,\beta)\to \mathbb{R}$.
 Plugging this in \eqref{eq:harmonic} one obtains (we omit technical reservations)

 After an integration by parts and some rearranging it becomes

-So ignoring the boundary terms (hoping they vanish, or can otherwise be ``remedied'' by adding a simple function to $f$, like a constant or some power function), one should like to have Basically this o.d.e. can be solved for $w$ and then the $\alpha$, $\beta$ can be conjured to provide the candidate solutions (modulo adding a constant to $f$).
+So, ignoring the boundary terms (hoping they vanish, or can otherwise be ``remedied'' by adding a simple function to $f$, like a constant or some power function), one should like to have Basically this o.d.e. can be solved for $w$ and then the $\alpha$, $\beta$ can be conjured to provide the candidate solutions (modulo adding a constant to $f$).
 Backtracking one checks that they are indeed correct.
-However (apparently), it works only if $\phi_q<\varphi$.
+However, at least to the best of the author's abilities, this programme can only be effected if $\phi_q<\varphi$ (the condition makes sure that all the technical bits which have been ignored in the preceding do in fact work out).